 So, why are more companies leaning in?
 Because they want less red tape and more peace of mind.
 In this blog, we'll examine what goes into blockchain payroll management system development and why it might just be the change we've all been waiting for.

 Paying your team should be simple, but more often than not, it's anything but.
 Traditional payroll systems rely on banks, batch processing, and outdated infrastructure.
-It works, just not very well.
+It works, but not very well.

-The 2024 Alight Company Payroll Complexity Report found that-
+The 2024 Alight Company Payroll Complexity Report reveals significant inefficiencies:

 Manual entries account for nearly 40% of payroll errors, which undermines employee trust and necessitates costly correction cycles.
 Manual operations pose a significant concern, particularly for companies operating in multiple regions and jurisdictions, as payroll errors can result in penalties.